 Zuora’s 2019 Subscription Economy Index reports average customer churn rates across a number of different industries, ranging from Business Services on the low end (16.2% customer churn rate) to Media on the high end (37.1% customer churn rate).

 While the data’s a tad older, Totango’s 2016 SaaS Metrics Report lists a wide band of churn rates across its respondents, with the median annual churn rate falling somewhere in the 5-10% range.

 Nathan Latka interviews founders and publishes their SaaS metrics on his website—the average gross churn rate of the 300 listed companies is 16.8%.
 While it’s not listed specifically, I assume these are monthly churn numbers.

 Subscription service Recurly reports an average monthly churn rate of 5.6% across a sample of over 1,500 sites.
 Its churn numbers vary between B2B and B2C, with B2C companies experiencing much higher churn (7.05%) than B2B (5%).

 So based on this data, the average churn rate (specifically the average monthly revenue churn rate) could be anywhere from 1% to 17%, with most studies reporting the median monthly churn rate in the 5-10% range.

 Why do average churn numbers vary so much?

-The reason average churn numbers fall all over the map is that every company is different, and every market is different.
+Average churn numbers fall all over the map because every company is different, and every market is different.